MicrosoftDocs/learn/learn-pr/azure-devops/manage-site-reliability/includes/5-analyze-alerts-baseline.md

 Alerts proactively notify you when the monitoring system detects important issues.
 They allow you to identify and address those issues before the users of your system notice them.

-Here, you learn about the unified alert experience in Azure Monitor, which now includes Log Analytics and Application Insights.
-(The [previous alert experience](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-classic.overview?azure-portal=true) and alert types are called classic alerts.
-You can view this older experience and older alert type by clicking on **View classic alerts** at the top of the alert page.)
+Here, you learn about the alert experience in Azure Monitor, which includes Log Analytics and Application Insights.

 ## The meeting